-A college report, an official high school transcript (or equivalent), and official transcript(s) from every college/university attended are required.
+An official high school transcript (or equivalent, such as a GED), official transcript(s) from every college/university attended, and a college report are required.

-- Ask an official at your current institution to submit a college report.
+- Ask an official at your current institution to fill out a college report form.

 - Request official transcripts from every college/university from which you have earned credit.

 - A mid-term grade report is not required for transfer admission.

 Give school personnel ample time to complete and send the forms prior to the March 15 application deadline.
 It is your responsibility to ensure that we receive official copies of all college transcripts.

 In a college report, your academic dean, advisor or other school administrator enters your college GPA and information regarding your academic standing at the institution.
 This information is essential for the review of your application.

 The primary criterion for admission to Stanford is academic excellence.
 We seek evidence of your preparation and potential to succeed in your academic record.
 Your college transcript should reflect that you have taken a rigorous and balanced curriculum.
 There are no required courses for admission to Stanford.
 If you have attended college for more than one year, we expect that you have begun to focus on a potential major area of study.

 If you are applying during your second year of college, or later, your college record will receive more attention than your high school results.
 If you are applying during your first year of college, your high school transcript will receive increased attention.

 - High school and college officials may submit application materials online through the application or by email attachment to email@example.com.